Welcome to the University of Memphis! Whether you are transferring as a freshman,

 semester.
 Also, if you plan to utilize scholarships, grants or loans be sure to file

-is in mid-February, which means you will need to file by then to be eligible for the
+is in mid-February, which means you’ll need to file by then to be eligible for the

 8. Stay Healthy

-Learning is difficulty, if not impossible, when you don't feel well, or are dealing
+Learning is difficult, if not impossible, when you don’t feel well, or are dealing

 with anxiety, depression or other challenges that take up your mental energy.
 Learn